omgnetwork/OIP/xxxx-ewallet-blockchain-integration.md

 In the cases below, both eWallets have funds deposited in Plasma: eWallet A has `ABC` tokens while eWallet B has `ZYX` tokens.

-#### eWallet (Full custody) -> eWallet (Full custody)
+#### eWallet A (Full custody) -> eWallet B (Full custody)

 1. Using eWallet B mobile app, the user scans a QR code to pay for his purchase at eWallet A (10 `ABC`) using funds stored in eWallet B pooled wallets (`ZYX`).
-That QR code contains a string composed of an `ewallet_address` and a transaction request ID.
+That QR code contains a string composed of an `ewallet_pub_key` and a transaction request ID.
 2. eWallet B mobile application calls the `transaction_request.consume` endpoint sending the content of the QR code.
 3. eWallet B detects that the received public key doesn't match its own, meaning the transaction request is hosted by another eWallet.
 4. eWallet B then makes a call to the eWallet Ethereum Name Service sending the public key received in the consumption call.
 A domain name will be returned by the NS.
 5. eWallet B sends a request to eWallet A to consume the request on behalf of the user.
 It receives a consumption ID back (with status `awaiting_funds`) and wether or not the tokens need to be converted (and if yes, to which currency) - this is defined by a conversion strategy inside the eWallet.
 In this case, eWallet A only wants to receive `ABC`. eWallet B connects to the websocket channel for the consumption.
 6. eWallet B requests a quote from the DEX in order to know how many `ZYX` are needed to send 10 `ABC` to eWallet A. An event is sent to eWallet A about the progress.
 7. The user receives the quote through websockets on eWallet B Mobile application and approves it.
 An event is sent to eWallet A about the progress.
-8. eWallet B places an exchange order to get 10 `ABC`.
+8. eWallet B places the exchange order to get 10 `ABC`.
 Once the order has been matched, it sends the funds (10 `ABC`) to eWallet A address on Plasma.
 An event is sent to eWallet A about the progress.
 9. eWallet A receives the Plasma event through the watcher, confirm the consumption and notifies eWallet B. eWallet B forward the event to the user's mobile application to let him know the transaction has been confirmed.
 10. eWallet A POS/Admin panel receives an event in the websocket channel for the transaction request.
+11. The user gets what he paid for.

 #### eWallet (Full custody) -> eWallet (Partial custody)

+1. Using eWallet B mobile app, the user scans a QR code to pay for his purchase at eWallet A (10 `ABC`) using funds stored in his Ethereum wallet (any currency).
+That QR code contains a string composed of an `ewallet_pub_key` and a transaction request ID.
+2. eWallet B mobile application calls the `transaction_request.consume` endpoint sending the content of the QR code.
+3. eWallet B detects that the received public key doesn't match its own, meaning the transaction request is hosted by another eWallet.
+4. eWallet B then makes a call to the eWallet Ethereum Name Service sending the public key received in the consumption call.
+A domain name will be returned by the NS.
+5. eWallet B sends a request to eWallet A to consume the request on behalf of the user.
+It receives a consumption ID back (with status `awaiting_funds`) and wether or not the tokens need to be converted (and if yes, to which currency) - this is defined by a conversion strategy inside the eWallet.
+In this case, eWallet A only wants to receive `ABC`. eWallet B connects to the websocket channel for the consumption.

+6. eWallet B forward the details to the user's mobile application.
+7. The user then needs to request a quote from the DEX directly in order to know how many of his choice of currency are needed to send 10 `ABC` to eWallet A. An event is sent to eWallet A/B about the progress.
+8. The user receives the quote back from the DEX on the Mobile application and approves it.
+An event is sent to eWallet A/B about the progress.

+The path splits here:

+9. a) The user deposits funds on Plasma in his choice of currency.
+10. a) The user places the exchange order to get 10 `ABC` from the mobile application.
+Once the order has been matched, the user needs to send the funds (10 `ABC`) to eWallet A address on Plasma.
+An event is sent to eWallet A about the progress.
+11. a) eWallet A receives the Plasma event through the watcher, confirm the consumption and notifies eWallet B. eWallet B forward the event to the user's mobile application to let him know the transaction has been confirmed.
+12. a) eWallet A POS/Admin panel receives an event in the websocket channel for the transaction request.
+13. a) The user gets what he paid for.

 #### eWallet (Full custody) -> eWallet (Non custodial)